voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 Before jumping into studying these files in detail, I'll like to briefly focus on the build tooling for this project.

-notice how all of these paths start with `build/` but we don't have a `build` directory inside `shell-chrome`.
-Let's take a quick look at our inner `package.json` file:
+Notice how all of these paths start with `build/` but we don't have a `build` directory inside `shell-chrome`.
+Let's take a quick look at our inner `package.json` file to understand why:

 ```json
 // shell-chrome/package.json